Products made of threatened African wildlife sold at US expo

 The wares included oil paintings of big-game animals painted on stretched elephant skins, bracelets woven from elephant hair and an elephant leather bench.
 There was also a coffee table made from the skull of a hippopotamus and boxes filled with hippo teeth.

-Under a state law, it is illegal in Nevada to purchase, sell or possess with intent to sell any item that contains the body parts of elephant, lion, rhinoceros, tiger, leopard, hippopotamus and other imperiled wildlife.
+Under a state law passed in 2017, it is illegal in Nevada to purchase, sell or possess with intent to sell any item that contains the body parts of elephant, lion, rhinoceros, tiger, leopard, hippopotamus and other imperiled wildlife.
+A first offense is a misdemeanor that carries a fine up to $6,500 or an amount equal to four times the fair market value of the item sold, whichever is greater.
+Additional violations can be classified as a felony punishable by up to five years in prison.

-The Humane Society has provided its undercover video and photos to state wildlife officials in Nevada.
+Tyler Turnipseed, the state's chief game warden, confirmed Friday his office had opened an investigation as a result of the information and images provided by the Humane Society.
+He said there is a learning curve when new laws are implemented and that state officials would work with the Safari Club "to try and prevent unlawful sales in future years."

 Though President Donald Trump has decried big-game hunting as a "horror show," his administration reversed Obama-era restrictions on the importation of elephant and lion trophies for personal use or display.
 But federal law still prohibits the sale or use of the body parts from such international protected species for commercial purposes.